 All the information about which Huel’s phytonutrients and their role can be found in their site.

-- All Huel products are really high in protein with 25-30% of the energy coming from pea and rice protein blend.
+- Huel powder is high in protein with 30% of the energy coming from pea and rice protein blend.

-- Huel is quite rich in fats, contains large quantities of omega-3, and is generally low in saturated fats (except Huel Bars).
+- The meal is quite rich in fats, contains large quantities of omega-3, and is generally low in saturated fats .
 It also contains MCTs as fast energy sources.

-- Carbohydrates mostly come from oats (complex), but Granola and Huel Bar do have some added sugars (nothing too high).
-All Huel products are rich in fiber.
+- Carbohydrates mostly come from oats (complex), and it’s rich in fiber.

-- Huel package goes beyond macronutrients and also includes essential micronutrients and benefitial phytonutrients.
+- Huel package goes beyond macronutrients and also includes essential micronutrients and beneficial phytonutrients.

 Huel was first launched in June 2015, founded by Julian Hearn and James Collier (while the company was funded in 2014).
 The UK based meal replacement brand has been a success story pretty much since the beginning, since they sold an impressive 750,000 meals in their first year.
 That number increased up to 14M meals between January 2017- January 2018.
-For this year they expect to have sold up to 3 times that number.
+They have now surpassed the 60M meal barrier and have become the referent in the market.
 Absolutely, mind blowing numbers.

 It is not only the amount of meals that has grown, but also the amount employees Huel has, in both Europe and the US.
-66 members of the Huel team and growing, since they are currently hiring.
+There are over 100 members of the Huel team and growing, since they are currently hiring.
 Despite the size, the treatment towards customers and the attention to detail has not suffered, because as Huel says “it is not just about us”.

 More about the Founders